Canker Sore and Cold Sore Treatment in Hamilton

 Yes, until it heals.
 Skip citrus juice, tomato sauce, pineapple, vinegar, very salty snacks, sharp chips, and spicy food.
 Cool soft foods (yogurt, smoothies without a straw, mashed potatoes) are easier and faster to eat.

-How are canker sore visits covered by insurance?
+Are canker sore and cold sore visits covered by insurance?